AndreyKlimchuk/UNIT-Factory-projects/README.md

 The goal of this project is to write a function that returns a line read from a file descriptor. “line” is a succession of characters that end with ’\n’ (ascii code 0x0a) or with End Of File (EOF).
 The return value can be 1, 0 or -1 depending on whether a line has been read, when the reading has been completed, or if an error has happened respectively.
 Calling this function in a loop will then allow you to read the text available on a file descriptor one line at a time until the end of the text, no matter the size of either the text or one of its lines.

-Usage: use this function whenever you need to read from file or input stream (just pass different file descriptors).
+Usage: Use this function whenever you need to read from file or input stream (just pass different file descriptors).
 You can use this function in a loop until it return 0, it will means that file have been read completely.